homing1923/centralite_elegance/README.md

 I've tried to document with comments things I learned.
 I also have a jetstream system so I'll be updating this and likely creating a fork of it for Jetstream.
 I'm sure there are bugs -- I'm surprised I got it this far with my new python and HA experience.

+My setup:
+Raspberry Pi 4 running on an SSD
+Home Assistant OS 5.10 (using the HA OS image for install)

 Centralite System Prep:

 You must enable a few settings in the Centralite System configuration software.